MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M04_Lab2_Schedule_Items.md

 4. On the **Command Bar**, select the **Save & Close** button.

-5. Repeat the steps to create two more Bookable Resource.
+5. Repeat the steps to create three more Bookable Resource.

 	- **Resource Type:** Contact